Shynixn/PetBlocks/docs/wiki/docs/README.md

 PetBlocks is a Minecraft Bukkit plugin to use blocks as pets in minecraft.

+!!! note "PetBlocks v8 Docs"
+    Are you looking for the old wiki?
+You can download it [here.](https://shynixn.github.io/PetBlocks/8.0.0/wiki.zip)

 ## Features

 * Adds a new pet to every player